Skip to main content

 Overview

-I joined the staff at Cardiff University in 2013 having previously worked in the private sector and as an Associate Fellow at Heidelberg University researching policy-making at a national and sub-national level in the UK and Germany.
+I joined the staff at Cardiff University in 2013 having previously worked in the private sector.

 My teaching and research interests include British politics, specifically aspects of political leadership, and the politics of Northern Ireland.
 I also teach and research in the fields of public policy and comparative politics

-Current projects include a Political Studies Association funded study of the roles of Northern Ireland based MPs in Westminster and TDs in Dáil Éireann, working with Dr. Thomas Leahy (Cardiff University) and Dr. Kevin Fahey (Swansea University)
+Current projects include a Political Studies Association funded study of the roles of Northern Ireland based MPs in Westminster and TDs in Dáil Éireann, working with Dr. Thomas Leahy (Cardiff University) and Dr. Kevin Fahey (University of Nottingham)

-I have published on a wide range of topics, most recently the article ‘everyone needs a Willie' with Dr. Stephen Thornton (Cardiff University) on the role of the deputy prime minister in British politics and a forthcoming publication on the role of the First Secretary of State.
+I have published on a wide range of topics most recently on the role of the deputy prime minister in British politics.

 I am the convenor of the Political Studies Association Liberals and Liberalism Specialist Group.
 As part of this role I have received grant funding to organise workshops and conferences on Liberal thinking, party politics and policy.